tguild/vehicle_signal_specification/docs-gen/content/rule_set/includes.md

 ## REUSING SIGNAL TREES
-Complete subtrees of signals and attributes can be reused by including them multiple times, attaching them to different branches each time they are included.
+Complete subtrees of signals can be reused by including them multiple times, attaching them to different branches each time they are included.